cloudstead/cloudos/docs/dns.md

 #### After launching the cloudstead

+If you have an existing cloudstead and you'd like to use this DNS scheme with:

 Via the CloudOs web interface:

    * Login to your CloudOs as a user with Admin privileges
+   * In the top-right of the CloudOs taskbar, click Settings (the gears icon) and select "App Store"
+       * Install the cloudos-dns and djbdns apps, or upgrade them to the latest version
    * In the top-right of the CloudOs taskbar, click Settings (the gears icon) and select "System Settings"
    * Select the "App Settings" tab
    * Select the "cloudos" app